Shahbaz Giray: Campaign against the Circassians and death

 After the abdication of Selim I Giray, his son and Shahbaz’s brother, Devlet II Giray, ascended to the throne and appointed Shahbaz as Kalga.
-Later, Devlet Giray ordered him to lead a campaign against Kabardia.
+Later, Devlet Giray ordered him to lead a campaign against Circassia.
 During the expedition, the Crimean forces engaged in widespread devastation, taking prisoners and seizing livestock.
 However, the campaign ultimately failed, and Shahbaz Giray was killed.

 The exact reason of his death remain disputed.
-Some sources claim he was killed in Beslenei, at the home of the Kabardian prince Temir-Bulat Kanokov.
+Some sources claim he was killed in lands of Besleney, at the home of prince Temir-Bulat Qanaqo.
 According to Crimean historian Abdülgaffar Kırımî, Shahbaz was slain in his sleep by the Circassian lord Timur Poladoğlu Zaver Bey.
 Other accounts by Müstecip Ülküsal and Halim Giray suggest that he was captured by the Circassians and later executed.

 Meanwhile, Defterdar Sarı Mehmed Pasha and Johann Wilhelm Zinkeisen state that he was poisoned.

 According to Mehmed Giray, Shahbaz Giray was assassinated by Circassians while resting in his tent.
 Late at night, several Circassian soldiers attempted to enter, but his guards prevented them, leading to a skirmish that woke Shahbaz.
 Curious, he ordered his men to let them in, only for the Circassians to attack immediately.
 Shahbaz was killed by gunfire and daggers.
 The assailants escaped and were never found despite an extensive search.